-The castle (Lossihoov tn 1 – €5 entry fee) is open from Wednesday to Sunday at 11:00-18:00hrs in the winter months (1st September-30th April) but daily in the summer months.
+The castle on Lossihoov tn 1 (€5 entry) is open from Wednesday to Sunday at 11:00-18:00hrs in the winter months (1st September-30th April) although daily suring the summer months.

 Kuressaare Town Park

 There’s also a monument to the islanders that fell in the War of Independence in 1918-1920.
 This monument is a replica as Stalinist military forces destroyed the original.

 Angla day trip

 Depart: 07:10hrs (M, W, TH, F); 13:00, 14:10, 18:20 (daily); and 17:45hrs (T, TH, S, S).

 Only 2 buses return from Angla to Kuresaare daily at 16:20hrs and 20:05hrs.